Hey Kids (Start Here)

 “Give me passage first,” Cowan said, “then I’ll tell you.”

-Telford’s hand closed around Volker’s forearm.
+Telford’s hand clamped around Volker’s forearm.

-“I don’t think so,” Rush said.
+“I don’t think so,” Rush replied.

 Cowan coughed again, his eyes fixed on Rush.